electron-userland/electron-builder/docs/Options.md

 | certificateSubjectName | <a name="WinBuildOptions-certificateSubjectName"></a>The name of the subject of the signing certificate.
 Required only for EV Code Signing and works only on Windows.
 | rfc3161TimeStampServer | <a name="WinBuildOptions-rfc3161TimeStampServer"></a>The URL of the RFC 3161 time stamp server.
 Defaults to `http://timestamp.comodoca.com/rfc3161`.
 | timeStampServer | <a name="WinBuildOptions-timeStampServer"></a>The URL of the time stamp server.
 Defaults to `http://timestamp.verisign.com/scripts/timstamp.dll`.
+| publisherName | <a name="WinBuildOptions-publisherName"></a><p>[The publisher name](https://github.com/electron-userland/electron-builder/issues/1187#issuecomment-278972073), exactly as in your code signed certificate.
+Several names can be provided.
+Defaults to common name from your code signing certificate.</p>

 <a name="SnapOptions"></a>
 ### `snap` [Snap](http://snapcraft.io) Specific Options